rl2886-ray/Shiny-App-Quantifying-Social-Distance/README.md

 	In this study we explore ways in which society can measure social distancing sentiment by using control variables: Park Gatherings, collected by NYC, and Transportation data, collected by Apple.

 	We do not assume or suggest that park gatherings and/or public transportation necessarily lead to Covid-19 cases.
 We however believe that both park gatherings and public transportation illuminate people's sentiment towards social distancing.
-To illustrate: If passengers take the subway less, they are probably more concerned about social distancing, and if people gather in parks more frequently in a specific ZIP code compared to others, than probably that neighborhood residents’ sentiment towards social distancing is weakening (yes, even if they all wear masks).
+To illustrate: If passengers take the subway less, they are probably more concerned about social distancing, and if people gather in parks more frequently in a specific ZIP code compared to others, than probably that neighborhood residents sentiment towards social distancing is weakening (yes, even if they all wear masks).

 	The ultimate goal of this project is to bring into general attention and to promote the discourse that social distancing is above all a sentiment, and this sentiment needs to be quantified in new and creative ways to improve the fight against Covid-19.